Razer’s HyperFlux mouse does wireless power without a battery

-If you hate cords and hate recharging batteries, Razer wants to introduce you to its Razer Mamba HyperFlux mouse and its Firefly HyperFlux mouse mat.
+If you hate cords and hate recharging batteries, Razer wants to introduce you to its Razer Mamba HyperFlux mouse and Firefly HyperFlux mouse mat.
 This is the company’s new wireless mouse and powered mouse pad.
-With the HyperFlux tech, the mouse runs completely off the power that the mat creates, which means you don’t need to plug it in and it doesn’t even have a battery.
+With the HyperFlux tech, the mouse runs completely off the power that the mat creates, which means you don’t need to plug it in, and it doesn’t even have a battery.

 The Razer Mamba and Firefly HyperFlux set ships this quarter for $250.
 This competes with similar wireless mouse products from companies like Logitech, but Razer is separating its take on this concept by eliminating the battery entirely.